-In collaboration with the School of Visual Arts, join us for a panel discussion with some of the artists featured in elmuseo@SVA: May Contain Moving Parts, including Graciela Cassel, Willie Cole, Franco Frontera, Jon Gómez, Marilyn Narota, Aya Rodríguez-Izumi, and Jenny Santos.
+In collaboration with the School of Visual Arts, join us for a panel discussion with some of the artists featured in elmuseo@SVA: May Contain Moving Parts, including Graciela Cassel, Willie Cole, Jon Gómez, Marilyn Narota, Aya Rodríguez-Izumi, and Jenny Santos.
 The artists will discuss their process and works on view.
 Moderated by Rocio Aranda-Alvarado.

 FREE ADMISSION.
 TO RSVP CLICK HERE >

 Graciela Cassel is a multimedia artist who works with video installations and sculpture.
 In her work, she explores ideas of subjectivity, change, and border politics.
 She was born in Buenos Aires and currently lives in New York City.
 Cassel has shown her work both in solo and group exhibitions in the U.S., Argentina, and the Netherlands.
 Her pieces are part of the collections of important institutions such as Citibank, New York, and the Museo del Grabado, Buenos Aires, among others.
 She received her MFA from the School of Visual Arts, New York (2014), her MA from New York University (2012), and her BA from the Universidad de Buenos Aires (1980).